-Finally, the court process allows the landlord to recover money that is owed by the tenant for past-due rent or damages.
-State law, and/or the rental agreement, also determines to what extent a landlord can apply security deposit funds to pay for past-due rent or damages to the rental unit.
-These laws also usually outline how a tenant can go about getting his or her security deposit back after moving out, and how quickly a landlord must return all or part of the security deposit to the tenant.
+The court process allows the landlord to recover money owed by the tenant for past-due rent or damages.
+State law and/or the rental agreement may also determine to what extent a landlord can apply security deposit funds to pay for past-due rent or damages to the rental unit.
+These laws also usually outline how a tenant can get their security deposit back after moving out and how quickly a landlord must return all or part of the security deposit to the tenant.